JHU-PL-Lab/www-fpse/more-modules.md

 Also, standard edit/search keys work in `utop`:
 * control-R searches for a previous input with a certin string in it
-* control-P / control-N go up and down to edit, control-A is start of line, control-E is end
+* control-P / control-N go up and down to edit, control-A is start of line, control-E is end, control-D deletes current
 * up/down arrow go to previous/next inputs